Eir vs Sky vs Virgin Media vs Vodafone – how do they compare?

 Finally, you can stream your favourite TV shows while out and about with the Virgin TV Anywhere app.
 Just download the app and watch live TV on your iPad, iPhone or laptop!

-You can sign up for this Virgin Media deal right here, right now.
+You can sign up to this Virgin Media deal right here on bonkers.ie.

 Vodafone